Farhan7rizal/node/README.md

 edit mode, add an id in product model, if existing product, not a new random id, add null for id in admin controller, make sure to read file from FS or database

 add delete feature to products and cart item, using filter, !== if not that id will keep into new array

+add delete cart feature in cart model, while delete product also delete product that in the cart, require Cart in product model